 The one sure thing about the weather is that it is always unpredictable.
 Severe storms can wreak havoc on your house, car, and city.
 A car can easily be pummeled with unsightly dents due to hail damage.
 The cost to repair hail damage can be shocking because the damage is commonly spread across the entire vehicle.
 The good news is, it's possible hail damage could be covered under your car insurance policy.

-If you purchased liability only on your car insurance policy, you will not be covered for a hail damage claim.
+If you purchased liability only on your car insurance policy, you would not be covered for a hail damage claim.
 Both hail and storm damage is covered under car insurance policies which have listed comprehensive coverage on the damaged vehicle.
 Comprehensive coverage needs to be purchased before damage occurs.

 Hail damage is covered like any other standard claim: Deductibles are determined at the time you purchase car insurance on your vehicle.
 Many insurance companies require a deductible on comprehensive, but sometimes a zero deductible can be offered at an additional cost.
 If you have hail damage and a deductible on comprehensive coverage, you will need to pay your deductible at the time you get your vehicle repaired.
 Regardless of your deductible amount, it is almost certain the cost to repair your hail damaged vehicle will exceed your deductible.